 The global gems and jewelry industry was projected to grow at a rate of 5.5% for the forecast period 2018-2023.
-This growth, especially digitally, has been driven by numerous factors such as the thriving jewelry market in the Asia-Pacific, the increasing demand for distinctive pieces of jewelry and cross-cultural designs, and the escalating desire for comfort and convenience.
+This growth, especially digitally, has been driven by numerous factors such as the Asian-Pacific’s thriving jewelry market, the increasing demand for distinctive jewelry and cross-cultural designs, and the escalating desire for comfort and convenience.

 If you think you’re already offering ‘comfort and convenience’, don’t rest on your laurels.
 In fact, the proliferation of advanced technology in retail has only made customers demand more and more in terms of quality of experience.

 But what else do they demand, you ask?